While non-QM loans can help more borrowers get the financing they need, they’re not without their drawbacks.

 Of course, if you can’t qualify for an agency-backed loan, or a standard jumbo, you might just have to accept a higher price.

-Beyond that, there’s another pesky feature on many non-QM loans that can make them a bit less attractive.
+Beyond that, there’s another pesky feature on many non-QM loans that can make them a bit less attractive, assuming they are business purpose loans.

 That’s the “prepayment penalty,” which penalizes the borrower if they sell or refinance the loan during a specified period of time.